 When I was in my teens and twenties, my objective when washing my face was to strip every last bit of oil from my face.
 Ah, those were the days.
 Matte was the thing to be back then.

-Now that I’m in my late 30s, I’m more into the add-all-the-oil-to-my-face phase, and that’s why I’m into using oil cleansers as the first step of my skincare routine.
-But now I’ve switched to this DIY Cleansing Balm from Ina De Clercq’s recent book, DIY Beauty, and I’m a total convert.
+Now that I’m in my late 30s, I’m more into the add-all-the-oil-to-my-face phase.
+That’s why I’ve been using oil cleansers as the first step of my skincare routine.
+But more recently, I’ve switched to this DIY Cleansing Balm from Ina De Clercq’s recent book, DIY Beauty, and I’m a total convert.

 This DIY Cleansing Balm is a copycat recipe inspired by Goop by Juice Beauty’s Luminous Melting Cleanser.
 Which, FYI, is a whopping $90.
 That’s a lot for any budget!
 So why not make it at home for less?